-Total cost of ownership is a model that's constantly sought by businesses in all areas of what they do.
+Total cost of ownership is something that dominates what businesses strive for in all areas of what they do.
 Looking at how total costs over time compare to initial costs can often be the difference in success and failure.
 Making cost efficient decisions, with a known outcome that saves money over time is often good business and for many years, this philosophy held true when buying rugged mobile devices.

 How this translate into buying mobile devices for your workforce consists of an in depth look into whether buying typically more costly rugged hardware up front, pays dividends over time and whilst TCO has been a big factor in the decisions companies make when buying their mobile kit, we feel things are due a shake up!

 VDC, has in fact shown, that buying rugged devices, with a far greater initial purchase price, can save up to 51% when compared to buying non-durable consumer devices.